cloudytuts/website/content/en/tutorials/kubernetes/how-to-make-immutable-configmaps.md

 An additional benefit to using immutable resources is performance.
 Since it is not possible to modify Secrets or ConfigMaps marked as immutable, Kubernetes does not to watch for changes to these resources.
 This allows you to scale the number of ConfigMaps or Secrets to an enormous amount.

 ## Conclusion
 Kubernetes has introduced Immutable ConfigMaps and Secrets.
-The is advantagous to anyone who wants to protect data and configurations from unwanted changes, whether through accidental updates or bad actors targeting a cluster.
+This is advantagous to anyone who wants to protect data and configurations from unwanted changes, whether through accidental updates or bad actors targeting a cluster.